BishounenSimp/testing/README.md

-Do now screw up uni assigments~ 💜
+Do not screw up uni assigments~ 💜